Mabel Batten: Personal life

-In 1874 she married George Batten, secretary to the Viceroy of India.
+In 1874, she married George Batten, secretary to the Viceroy of India.
 They had one daughter, the painter and film maker Lady Cara Harris.

-In the 1880s she had a relationship with Wilfred Scawen Blunt.
+In the 1880s, she had a relationship with Wilfred Scawen Blunt.

 She was friends with composer Adela Maddison who, in 1893, dedicated her "Deux Melodies" to her.
-She was also friends with composer Ethel Smyth.
+She was also friends with composer Ethel Smyth and fellow patroness Winnaretta Singer, princesse de Polignac.

 From 1906 she was friends with Toupie Lowther and her brother Claude Lowther.

+Relationship with Radclyffe Hall

 On 22 August 1907, at Bad Homburg, a spa in Germany, Mabel Batten met Radclyffe Hall.
 Batten was 51 years old and Hall was 27.
 In 1913 Batten and Hall visited the Lowthers at Claude's Herstmonceux Castle.
-When Batten was a widow, she went to live with Hall in Cadogan Square.
-Batten, nicknamed Ladye, gave the name John to Hall, which Hall used for the rest of her life.
+After Batten was widowed, she went to live with Hall in Cadogan Square.
+Batten, nicknamed "Ladye," gave the name John to Hall, which Hall used for the rest of her life.
+Batten is credited with nurturing Hall's writing career and with recognizing her talent "even in the egg."

 In 1915 Hall met Batten's cousin Una Troubridge (1887–1963).
 When Batten died the following year, Troubridge took care of a defeated Hall and in 1917 they went to live together.

 Batten is buried in a vault in the Circle of Lebanon on the western side of Highgate Cemetery in London, and Hall chose to be buried at the entrance of the crypt.

-Legacy
+Portraits

 Mabel Batten's portraits were taken by John Singer Sargent and Edward John Poynter.
+Sargent later said about his painting of Batten, A picture gives not the value of the seen person or thing, but the summation of that person or thing seen, heard, felt, heard about.
+In this case, this assemblage of lines (what would be the value of the mere assemblage of lines, could we separate it, of the real lady?) gives the value also of the lady singing.After Batten's death in 1916, the Sargent painting was bequeathed to Hall, who hung it in the hope she now shared with Troubridge.

+Works

+Batten published nine songs during her lifetime, but wrote many more that remain unpublished.